 Fires are usually covered by homeowner’s insurance.
 A traditional policy covers the structure of the house and in most cases a garage or extra home structure- but it’s often just insured for the price to rebuild the home, not replace what’s in it.

 It’s important to buy sufficient homeowner’s insurance to guarantee your entire home will be covered in the unfortunate event that a fire does happen.
-Give our agents at TGS Insurance a call to help you either get covered or find better savings at 1-855-771-4510 or visit our website.

 Damage on the outside of your property can quickly cause damage on the inside of your home if not taken care of.
 Ice dams are continuous chunks of ice that form alongside your roof.
 When ice dams occur, your roof can be damaged, your gutters compromised- causing water to build up and soak into your roof.
 This can result in not only a damaged roof, but leak into your attic, exterior walls, ceiling insulation and ceiling finishes.